DavidKipe/aut-mut-test-aut/README.md

 ## Features
 #### Core tools (or modules) of this application
-- **Mutation creator from Pitest output information:** It takes the information from Pitest and elaborating them, it creates the actual code mutations ready to be applied. _Since Pitest works at bytecode level, it is neccessary to convert a mutation description in asource code mutation using static mutated strings, string replace or elebarotion with RegEx_
+- **Mutation creator from Pitest output information:** It takes the information from Pitest and elaborating them, it creates the actual code mutations ready to be applied. _Since Pitest works at bytecode level, it is necessary to convert a mutation description in a source code mutation using static mutated strings, string replace or elebarotion with RegEx_
 - **Mutator:** It apply the mutation in the source code
 - **Mutated Application Manager:** It executes and stops the mutated application under test in asynchronous way, and it can reset the application in a clean state
 - **Test Suite Manager:** It synchronously runs the test suite application and saves the results